An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication

 Cache-coherent on-chip communication protocols currently in use include Intel's UltraPath Interconnect~\cite{intelUPI}, AMD's scalable data fabric~\cite{burd2019}, IBM's Power9 on-chip interconnect~\cite{sadasivam2017}, AMBA \gls{ace}~\cite{axi}, AMBA5 \gls{chi}~\cite{chi}, and TileLink Cached (TL-C)~\cite{tilelink}. \Gls{ace} and TL-C are extensions of \gls{axi} and TL-UH, respectively.
 As such, our platform could be extended for coherent communication by adding channels, transactions, and properties defined by these specifications.
-The other protocols are standalone specifications with very different properties.
-For instance, we refer to \cite{cavalcante2020} for an open-source bridge for connecting to \gls{chi} from \gls{axi}.
-With such a bridge, our platform can connect to a coherent system interconnect if needed, possibly extending to multiple chips.
-Coherency in on-chip networks has been studied extensively in research, e.g.,~\cite{eisley2006,jerger2008,agarwal2009}.
-A prominent system example is SCORPIO~\cite{daya2014}, where a coherent mesh \gls{noc} interconnects 36 homogeneous cores on a die.
-Their work focuses on the \gls{noc} and router architecture for a coherent homogeneous multi-core, while we design an end-to-end non-coherent on-chip communication platform suitable for heterogeneous many-cores.
+Under the ordering rules \orderrule{1--3}, coherence transactions cannot use the existing channels of regular transactions: In coherent communication, a regular transaction can entail coherence transactions, which must complete before the regular transaction can complete.
+Guaranteeing this would require different ordering rules.